technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 Contoso has determined that to optimize their environment, the following key success criteria must be met.
 They would like a highly available SAP landscape with the ability to minimize cost through right-sizing and optimized resource allocation.
 They need data integration and analytics capabilities that include the ability to provide a comprehensive view of logistical and operational data, including sensor data from IoT devices in warehouses, stores, and manufacturing plants.
 Contoso would like to utilize social media sentiment analytics and personalized marketing.
 In addition, they would like to improve delivery route planning and scheduling, leveraging external data feeds that account for such factors as road closures or inclement weather.
 They also would like optimized demand forecasting with automatic anomaly detection within their supply chain.

 Your primary objective is to provide integration across all data to be used for analysis and reporting, bringing together manufacturing, supply chain, and sales.
-Your solution should help the customer, represented by the Chief Marketing Officer, Chief Digital Officer, the Chief Data Officer, and the Customer Experience Manager, deliver a 360 degree view of the Contoso's business operations and to optimize them through data analytics.
+Your solution should help the customer, represented by the Chief Marketing Officer, Chief Digital Officer, the Chief Data Officer, and the Customer Experience Manager, deliver a 360-degree view of the Contoso's business operations and to optimize them through data analytics.
 The Chief Executive Officer (CEO), Chief Financial Officer (CFO), and Chief Information Officer (CIO) believe that providing this level of customer insights will increase revenue and deliver a competitive advantage to Contoso.

 ## Step 1: Review the customer case study